The English Subject Area of CAHSEE

 5 Important Points about CAHSEE English

-CAHSEE or California High School Exit Examination is a mandatory exam for all students studying in the California state because; students would be awarded their high school diploma only after they pass the CAHSEE tests.
+CAHSEE or California High School Exit Examination is a mandatory exam for all students studying in the California state because; students would be awarded their high school diploma only after they pass these tests.
 Mathematics and English/Language Arts are the two subject areas tested in the CAHSEE.

-The details of the English CAHSEE and the important points that you should know about the test are given below:
+The details of this section and the important points that you should know about the test are given below:

 Level of the Test and When to take the Test

-The questions in the English CAHSEE pertain to what you have studied in school up to grade 10.
+The questions in this section of the test pertain to what you have studied in school up to grade 10.
 The test can be taken while you are in grade 10.
 If you do not pass the test, you can reattempt the test in grade 11 and 12.
 In grade 11 you can retake the test up to 2 times and in grade 12, you can sit for the test up to 5 times.
-If the counselors in your school feel that you are not making the required progress, they will help you by providing support for your English CAHSEE study.
+If the counselors in your school feel that you are not making the required progress, they will help you by providing support in preparing for the English section.

 The reading and writing skills of the English language are tested in this segment of the test.
 Vocabulary, Information Reading and Literary Reading are the sub-topics of the Reading and Decoding portion while, Writing strategies, Applications and Conventions are covered under the Writing portion.

-Six major subject areas are tested in the English CAHSEE and they are called strands.
+Six major subject areas are tested in this component and they are called strands.
 The strands are:

 - Writing Strategies